olivierchoquet/microservices-lesson2-spring/README.md

 - DI / layering: Controller → Service (port-in) → Repository port (port-out) → JPA adapter (infrastructure).
 - Databases: Separate H2 in-memory per service (unique JDBC URLs); `data.sql` preload for Product and Client.

-## ⚠️ Known limitations

-- **No distributed transaction.** If a reservation ever succeeded and a later one failed, the reserved stock would not be released.
-The two-phase validation avoids this in practice, but the guarantee is not absolute — a compensating `release` call would be needed for that.
-- **Race window.** Between validation and reservation, a concurrent order can consume the stock.
-Solving this properly requires locking or an atomic multi-product reservation on the Product side.
-- **Duplicate product ids.** Two lines referencing the same `productId` are validated independently, so their combined quantity is not checked against the stock.

 These are exactly the constraints the async version addresses.